-- (1) The wardens may appoint one of themselves to act as treasurer or may, with the concurrence of the minister, appoint one or more other persons to act as treasurer, assistant treasurer, accountant or bookkeeper to assist them in their functions and, subject to rule 9.3, may remove any such person from office. - (2) Nothing in this rule has the effect of removing from the wardens or any of them, their responsibility in relation to any funds or property of a church or parish.
+(1) The wardens may appoint one of themselves to act as treasurer or may, with the concurrence of the minister, appoint one or more other persons to act as treasurer, assistant treasurer, accountant or bookkeeper to assist them in their functions and, subject to rule 9.3, may remove any such person from office.

+(2) Nothing in this rule has the effect of removing from the wardens or any of them, their responsibility in relation to any funds or property of a church or parish.

-3.8 Preparation of financial statements and accounts before annual general meeting of parishioners
+3.8 Provision of financial documentation to the annual general meeting of parishioners